Accounting Resources for People of Color

 Were there any challenges you faced during your accounting education as a result of your race?

 Being an Asian American, I faced certain stereotypes related to my race that included me studying all the time in the library.
-Also, sometimes other classmates would ask me to tutor them on subject matters that we were both learning at the same.
+Also, sometimes other classmates would ask me to tutor them on subject matters that we were both learning at the same [time].
 (They assumed I would understand the content much faster than them and could explain it to them.)
 One of my more infuriating experiences was when I had to defend my last name.
 I was adopted by a [white family] and have an Americanized name.
 My tax professor insisted that my last name was "Wong" and not "Watson."
 We had this discussion in front of the entire class, which was humiliating.

 Were there any available resources for underrepresented students in your program — whether accounting-focused or general — that you found helpful?
 What about general educational resources?